AnkitaSaha14/Tableau-Project/README.md

-# Tableau-Project : Maven Pizza Challenge
+# Tableau-Project : Maven Pizza Challenge: https://public.tableau.com/app/profile/ankita.saha1675/viz/wprstvsbestsellingpizza/PlatosPizza?publish=yes
 Here's a challenge provided by Maven Analytics for setting up a data model and leveraging data analysis & visualization skills to bring the data underneath to life.

 About dataset: The challenge dataset contains a year's worth of sales from a fictitious pizza place.